leptos-null/classdumpctl/README.md

   -j <N>, --jobs=<N>         Allow N jobs at once
                                only applicable when specified with -a/--dyld_shared_cache
                                (defaults to number of processing core available)

+  --strip-protocol-conformance[=flag]    Hide properties and methods that are required
+                                           by a protocol the type conforms to (defaults to false) --strip-overrides[=flag]               Hide properties and methods that are inherited from the class hierachy
+                                           (defaults to false)
+  --strip-duplicates[=flag]              Hide duplicate occurrences of a property or method
+                                           (defaults to false)
+  --strip-synthesized[=flag]             Hide methods and ivars that are synthesized from a property
+                                           (defaults to true)
+  --strip-ctor-method[=flag]             Hide `.cxx_construct` method
+                                           (defaults to false)
+  --strip-dtor-method[=flag]             Hide `.cxx_destruct` method
+                                           (defaults to false)
+  --add-symbol-comments[=flag]           Add comments above each eligible declaration
+                                           with the symbol name and image path the object is found in (defaults to false)
 ```